DefinitelyTyped/dt-review-tool/README.md

 ## Functions

-1. present a self-check list.
+1. Present a self-check list.
-2. mention to authors.
+2. Mention to authors.

 ## How to use